THE ADVANTAGES OF MASONRY

 Masonry Manages Moisture

-It is not cost-effective to construct buildings as watertight as submarines.
+t is not cost-effective to construct buildings as watertight as submarines.
 We expect moisture ingress and need to provide a method for moisture to get out (such as a drained cavity masonry rain screen veneer) and use materials like masonry which do not lose structural strength if they get wet, in fact, they can gain strength by hydration.
-Masonry stores moisture and does not mold, rot or rust; nor is it organic.
-It is not ideal to construct from materials that are organic, as untreated, they can be a food source for other organisms such as termites.

 Compartmentalization of Fire and Sound

 Although there are fire resistant gypsums, these materials are obliterated by the force of a fire hose.
 If the fire has not yet been doused it can spread to other areas, or the firehose can water damage adjacent units.
 A concrete block wall achieves it’s fire rating and can still withstand the pressure of a fire hose without compromise.
 Clay bricks being a fired, ceramic material, have an even greater fire resistance and are used to train firefighters as they can be repeatedly set alight and doused during training exercises.
-Masonry is also a great insulator for noise with a Sound Transmission Class Rating of 50 or greater making it ideal for walls that increase useable space.

-Masonry Partition and Infill Walls are Heavy
+Masonry Walls are Heavy